 July 1, 2015 – Executive Director Michael J. Sale, using authority delegated from the LIHI Governing Board and a full review of the Application Reviewer’s report and all public comments and additional materials provided by the Applicant, has determined that the Lawrence Hydroelectric Project (FERC No. P-2800) satisfies the LIHI Certification Criteria.
 The effective certification date for the Lawrence Project is March 13, 2015 for a five (5) year term, which will expire on March 13, 2020, with the following project specific conditions:

-- Applicant will obtain a final letter from Massachusetts Department of Fish and Wildlife (or other agency recommended by MDFW) that confirms the facility and facility operations have no negative impact on the existence of Bald Eagle in the area, by August 1, 2015.
+- Condition satisfied in 2016.
+Applicant will obtain a final letter from Massachusetts Department of Fish and Wildlife (or other agency recommended by MDFW) that confirms the facility and facility operations have no negative impact on the existence of Bald Eagle in the area, by August 1, 2015.

-- Applicant will work with MDFW to improve effectiveness of eel passage at the site by July 15, 2016.
+- Condition satisfied in 2016.
+Applicant will work with MDFW to improve effectiveness of eel passage at the site by July 15, 2016.
 This includes keeping elvers off dam by eliminating or rerouting leakage.
 Applicant will obtain letter from MDFW by July 15, 2016 that confirms passage measures are adequate.

 March 16, 2015 – On March 13, 2015, the Low Impact Hydropower Institute (LIHI) received a complete application from Lawrence Hydroelectric Associates, a subsidiary of ENEL North America Inc., for the Low Impact Certification of the Lawrence Project, FERC P-2800, located on the Merrimack River in the city of Lawrence, Essex County, Massachusetts.